Sep 30-Oct 9 2018

 DAY 5, Thu 10/4 Taormina – Chairamonti Gulfi

 PM: After breakfast, and a morning to relax, we head into the Sicilian Countryside to a beautiful vineyard and olive oil farm which was originally a medieval watchtower.
 Enjoy the indigenous black-skinned pigs, called the suino nero on the farm.
-Relax by the pool just past the olive groves, with expansive views of the vineyards and plains for miles, until dinner.
-Farm stay lodging in the country.
+Relax by the pool just past the olive groves, with expansive views of the vineyards and plains for miles, until dinner at a Michelin-Star restaurant at our beautiful contemporary hotel in the country.

 DAY 6, Fri 10/5 Chiaramonti Gulfi

-AM: A wine tasting and a tour of the cantina and olive oil production.
-A day to relax – walk through the vineyards or swim in the pool.
-Free day.
-Farm stay lodging in the country.
+AM: A wine tasting and a tour of a cantina and olive oil production.
+A day to relax – perhaps by the pool at our beautiful hotel.

 DAY 7, Sat 10/6 Modica – Noto – Marzamemi – Ortigia

 AM: After breakfast drive about 45 minutes South to the Baroque City of Modica, known for its chocolate and great food.
 We will wander the streets and shops for about an hour, and then hop into our van for a quick drive to the Village of Noto for a second breakfast treat to tide us over to our late lunch: a brioche filled gelato at the best gelateria on the island.
+PLEASE SEE NETFLIX CHEFS TABLE SEASON 4, EPISODE TWO ON CAFFE SICILIA.
 (The last time Astrid went, Mrs. Prada was there next to her ordering her favorite gelato!).
 Noto is a beautiful cobblestone town to meander, discover the baroque balcony sirens or climb the tower to get views of the town.
 Then we will head south to towards the southern tip of the island for lunch to Marzamemi for pranzo.
 Try bottarga-salted cured tuna roe pasta.
 Walk the beach.
 Relax in this sleepy fishing village.
 Then, before dusk, we’ll make our way north to the Island of Ortigia.
 Settle into the quaint hotel in the heart of the peninsula walking distance to the Cathedral.

 DAY 8, Sun 10/7 Syracuse and the peninsula of Ortigia